Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 #3.
 Viva Natural Pycnogenol

-Pycnogenol is an extract of the French maritime pine bark which contains many different bioflavonoids, catechins, and other powerful antioxidants which have proven beneficial effects in humans.
+Pycnogenol is an extract of the French maritime pine bark which contains many different bioflavonoids, catechins, and other powerful antioxidants that have proven beneficial effects in humans.

 One study published in 2004 showed that pycnogenol was able to increase skin elasticity by 9% after 6 weeks compared to the placebo group!
 Skin roughness also decreased by 6% within 12 weeks .